-I am a board-certified neurosurgeon who has been at Memorial Sloan Kettering since 1995.
-I specialize in the care of patients with primary and metastatic tumors of the spine and spinal cord, as well as those with sinonasal and skull-base tumors.
+I have been a neurosurgeon at Memorial Sloan Kettering my entire career, since completing neurosurgical residency and spine fellowship in 1995.
+I specialize in the care of patients with primary and metastatic tumors of the spine and spinal cord.

-In addition, I am the author of more than 100 peer-reviewed journal articles and book chapters, and I served as a lead author on the book Tumors of the Spine.
-I have lectured across the United States and around the world about the treatment of spine and skull-base tumors.
-I am on the editorial board of the Annals of Surgical Oncology, Neurosurgery, and Skull Base Surgery.
+I am the author of more than 170 peer-reviewed journal articles and book chapters and a lead author of the book Tumors of the Spine.
+I have delivered over 300 lectures across the United States and internationally.
+I am also on the editorial board of the Journal of Neurosurgery: Spine, Neurosurgery, and Annals of Surgical Oncology.

 - Clinical Expertise: Metastatic and Primary Malignant Spine Tumors; Benign Spine Tumors (Schwannoma, Meningioma, Neurofibroma); Intramedullary Spinal Cord Tumors (Ependymoma, Astrocytoma); Brain Tumors